Business Sponsorship Licence

 Who needs a Business Sponsorship Licence?

-You will need a sponsorship licence to employ someone from outside the European Economic Area (EEA) and Switzerland to work for you in the UK, including paid and unpaid work.
+You will need a sponsorship licence to employ someone to work for you from outside the UK, including paid and unpaid work.

 The licence you need depends on whether the workers you want to fill your jobs are:

-You can apply for a licence covering either tier or both.
+You can apply for a licence covering one or both types of workers.

 What are the eligibility requirements for a Business Sponsorship Licence?